PreMiD/Presences/README.md

 ### Setup

-- Clone the PreMiD repository to your system.
+- Fork this repository.
-- Install repository modules with `yarn` or `npm install`.
+- Install repository dependencies with `npm install` or your package manager of choice.

 ### Using the script

-- Open up a terminal and run `yarn translator` or `npm run translator`
+- Open a terminal and run `npm run translator`
-- When prompted, select the **Language Code** for the language you are translated (e.g `ga_IE` for Irish)
+- When prompted, select the **Language Code** for the language you wish to add translations for (e.g `ga_IE` for Irish)
-- Once selected.
-The script will first cache all presences metadata files, it will then go through each one and remove the files containing the language you inputted from the cache.
+- Once selected, the script will first cache all Presences metadata files, it will then go through each one and remove the files containing the language you inputted from the cache.
-- You will then be prompted to select a mode, afterwards you might get asked some aditional information to finalize your filter.
+- You will then be prompted to select a mode, afterwards you might get asked for some aditional information to finalize your filter.
-- Then at last you will be asked to fill in you translations.
+- Then at last you will be asked to fill in your translations.
 (You can type "skip" to skip)
 - To stop at any time, hit `ctrl+c` or type `stop`.

 ## Committing

-On this repo we enforce the use of commitlint.
-For more information on this, read the [Commit Convention guide](./.github/COMMIT_CONVENTION.md)
+This repository strictly enforces the use of commitlint.
+For more information read the [**Commit Convention guide**](./.github/COMMIT_CONVENTION.md)